Hellbufl/celestial-old/README.md

 <h1 align="center">🌌 celestial ✨</h1>
 <h3 align="center">A path timing tool for NieR: Automata speedrunning</h3>

-It's probably still very buggy so please feel free to report any weird behavior to me here or on Discord (hellbufl) \
+It's probably still very buggy so please report any weird behavior in the [Issues](https://github.com/Hellbufl/celestial/issues) section or on Discord (hellbufl) \
+\
 A big big thank you to [Woeful Wolf](https://github.com/WoefulWolf/) for helping me with the hooking, rendering and just generally getting me started on this!

 # Features